 What’s so special about Waterton Park Hotel, we hear you ask?
 Oh not much, it’s only an enormous Georgian island mansion surrounded by a 26-acre lake, accessible by a picture-perfect iron footbridge.
-In all seriousness, Waterton Park Hotel is one of the North’s coolest and most unusual wedding venues, recently voted ‘Yorkshire’s Most Romantic’ by the English Wedding Awards.
+In all seriousness, Waterton Park Hotel is one of the North’s coolest and most unusual wedding venues, voted ‘Yorkshire’s Most Romantic’ by the English Wedding Awards.

 This isolated paradise has everything a loved-up couple could want for their big day, and the eye-watering vistas don’t stop at the water’s edge either.
 Once you’re back on dry land, the vivid green parkland stretches out as far as the eye can see.
 So after your picturesque wedding reception buffet or BBQ, feel free to take a wander back over the bridge and see what delights Waterton Park’s outer reaches have to offer.

 Waterton Park Hotel, Walton, Wakefield, West Yorkshire, WF2 6PW.

 North Yorkshire Moors Railway

 It’s full steam ahead if you want a wedding setting unlike any other because you can tie the knot on the North Yorkshire Moors Railway.
 Ever since the first legal ‘I do’ on Platform 2 of Pickering Station back in July 2016, loved-up couples in search of a unique marriage ceremony have followed suit.